kapouer/bundledom/README.md

 * exclude or ignore a tag by matching a url substring
 * modify the DOM and outputs html
 * download remote stylesheets (new in 1.6.0)
+* allows custom asynchronous DOM modifications (new in 1.6.0)

 Install